C0sm0cats/SmartGrid/README.md

 - From now on: restore a window, minimize one, open whatever you want → layout updates **automatically**
 - Press `Ctrl+Alt+T` again → free mode (move windows manually)
 - Press `Ctrl+Alt+T` again → everything snaps back into perfect order
+- Use the tray menu to toggle **Compact on Minimize/Close** if you want layouts to stay gap‑free.

 ## Workspaces (per monitor)